AGrepositories/AGrepositories/README.md

 ### Hi there 👋
-### this is the GitHub profile for our research group, The Aikens Research Laboratory
+### This is the GitHub profile for our research group, The Aikens Research Laboratory 🧪👩🏻‍🔬👨🏻‍🔬🖥️